McDaan/testchain/README.md

 ## Community

-The following chat channels and forums are a great spot to ask questions about Arable:
+The following chat channels and forums are a great spot to ask questions about Testchain:

 - [Testchain Twitter](https://twitter.com/)
 - [Testchain Discord](https://discord.com/invite/)